angeloqmartin/Network-Traffic-Analysis/README.md

 The recent live traffic analysis revealed suspicious activity originating from within the network.
 Our immediate objective is to pinpoint the exact source of this questionable traffic.

 1. Establishing Scope and Goal:
-<br>- 1.1 Objective: Identify the source of traffic originating from 10.129.43.4.
+  1.1 Objective: Identify the source of traffic originating from 10.129.43.4.
-  - 1.2 Timeframe: Analyzing traffic ongoing for the past 48 hours.
+  1.2 Timeframe: Analyzing traffic ongoing for the past 48 hours.
-  - 1.3 Supporting Information: Utilizing pcap file containing the exported results.
+  1.3 Supporting Information: Utilizing pcap file containing the exported results.
 2. Defining Targets:
-  - 2.2 Focus: Investigating traffic associated with 10.129.43.4 and all connections to it, particularly unidentified protocol traffic using port 4444.
+  2.2 Focus: Investigating traffic associated with 10.129.43.4 and all connections to it, particularly unidentified protocol traffic using port 4444.
 3. In-Depth Analysis of the PCAP File Capturing Network Traffic within the 10.129.43.0/24 network:
-  - 3.1 Anticipate the presence of suspicious traffic within the captured data, specifically related to the suspected source.
+  3.1 Anticipate the presence of suspicious traffic within the captured data, specifically related to the suspected source.
 4. Identifying Necessary Network Traffic Components (Filtering):
-  - 4.1 Initial filtering will involve excluding any traffic not associated with connections to 10.129.43.4.
+  4.1 Initial filtering will involve excluding any traffic not associated with connections to 10.129.43.4.
 This step prioritizes our investigation by concentrating on our primary suspicious target.

 Apply filter ip.host == 10.129.43.4
 <img width="1440" alt="Screenshot 2023-12-08 at 12 12 23 PM" src="https://github.com/angeloqmartin/Network-Traffic-Analysis/assets/37564935/0c5c7cbb-d1d3-477c-b31f-e435f9f8966e">